stakater/developer-handbook/content/frontend/css/css-best-practices.md

 ## Too many CSS selectors

-Use of too many selectors is not advisable as it makes styling unwantedly complex.
+Use of too many selectors is not advisable as it makes styling complex.
 And any changes in the future will be hard to incorporate

 ```css
 /* BAD */